vdiflorio/nextgenpb_tutorial/files.md

 [../]
 ```

-## 2. Mesh Settings
+## 2️⃣ Mesh Generation Settings

-This section defines how the computational grid (mesh) is generated around the biomolecule.
+Defines how the computational grid (mesh) is generated around the biomolecule.
 The mesh influences accuracy, performance, and how physical properties are computed.

-### Mesh Type Selection
+### Mesh Type (mesh_shape)

 The shape and structure of the computational grid are controlled using the `mesh_shape` parameter: